shd327/E-Commerce/README.md

 ### Siddharth Desai

 ## Description
 The purpose of this project was to complete a e-commerce sites backend processing using Express.js API, Sequelize, dotenv and Insomnia.
 The user is able to perform GET,POST,PUT and DELETE operation for categories, products and tags for their e-commerce company.
-The project increase my knowledge in handling CRUD operation as well as understanding how to work with express.js.
-Lastly, I learned how to test and valiate request using Insomnia

 ## User Story